 Institutionally, I have been navigating between both areas as well: I am currently research professor in computer science at CNRS, where I have been tenured without teaching duties since 2008, and professor in sociology at EHESS since 2023, after a couple of other tenured university positions in sociology: at Sciences Po as associate professor (“professeur”, 2016-18) and in Toulouse as assistant professor (“maître de conférences”, 2007-08) – see my resume for the specifics and the background.

-I am based at the Centre d’Analyse et de Mathématique Sociales, a CNRS/EHESS joint lab located in Paris.
-I am furthermore associated researcher at Centre Marc Bloch in Berlin, a CNRS lab abroad, where I still lead the Computational Social Science Team that I founded there in 2012.
+I am based at the Centre d’Analyse et de Mathématique Sociales, a CNRS/EHESS joint lab located in Paris, which I have been heading since early 2024.
+Before that, I founded the Computational Social Science Team at Centre Marc Bloch in Berlin, a CNRS lab abroad, which I led until recently.